wojtekKrol/fs-test-task/README.md

 ## Additional Information

 - **Client-Side Configuration**: The frontend part of the project was not fully configured.
 Specifically, Tailwind CSS was not set up, and it’s unclear if this was intentional.
-I've made necessary adjustments to ensure the project works but have not reconfigured Tailwind CSS.
+I've made necessary adjustments to ensure the project works by adding  Tailwind CSS configs.
 - **Project Structure**: This project uses Yarn workspaces for managing multiple packages, which is not supported by npm.
 This decision necessitated adjustments in several configuration settings to make the project compatible with Yarn.
+- **Other thoughts**: While working on this projects I reflected on why I didn't use a template for this Express, MongoDB, and TypeScript project from the start, it would be so less work to do.